Grand Riemann hypothesis

-In mathematics, the grand Riemann hypothesis is a generalisation of the Riemann hypothesis and generalized Riemann hypothesis.
-It states that the nontrivial zeros of all automorphic L-functions lie on the critical line $\frac{1}{2} + it$ with $t$ a real number variable and $i$ the imaginary unit.
+In mathematics, the grand Riemann hypothesis is a generalisation of both the Riemann hypothesis and the generalized Riemann hypothesis.
+It states that the non-trivial zeros of all automorphic L-functions lie on the critical line $1/2 + it$ with $t$ a real number variable and $i$ the imaginary unit.

 The modified grand Riemann hypothesis is the assertion that the nontrivial zeros of all automorphic L-functions lie on the critical line or the real line.